Stolarsky's invariance principle for finite metric spaces: Extensions and open questions

 While we found some examples of discrepancy-minimizing configurations in the Hamming space, we did not attempt to exhaust or classify codes that minimize quadratic discrepancy.
 This question in general does not look easy, and we do not have intuitively appealing conjectures regarding the minimizers.
 A related problem is to further study relations between codes that have the smallest sum of distances and codes with the smallest discrepancy in the Hamming space.

 It is also possible to replace metric balls in the space with other geometric shapes in the definition of discrepancy, establishing a corresponding version of invariance.
 For the spherical case this leads to interesting results when spherical caps of all radii are replaced by the hemispheres or spherical wedges \cite{BilykDai2019,Bilyk2018,Skriganov2017}.
-At the same time, discrepancy for hemispheres in the Hamming space does not seem to lead to closed-form expressions, and the question of identifying other shapes of interest is still open.
+Bounds on discrepancy for hemispheres in the Hamming space were recently derived in \cite{Barg2020a}, while the question of identifying other shapes of interest is still open.

 Studies of the invariance principle in the spherical case also involve interesting analytic problems which are to an extent absent in the finite case.
 For instance, absolute bounds on discrepancy arise by assuming that the set $Z$ forms a spherical design of strength $t$, meaning that the first $t$ moments of $Z$ are zero.
-Estimating the tail of the Fourier expansion of discrepancy then enables one to bound $D^{L_2}(Z)$ for designs, and these bounds asymptotically agree with the classical lower bounds for certain classes of designs; see \cite{Bilyk2018,Skriganov2019} for details.
+Estimating the tail of the Fourier expansion of discrepancy then enables one to bound $D^{L_2}(Z)$ for designs, and these bounds asymptotically agree with the classical lower bounds for certain classes of designs; see \cite{Bilyk2018,Brauchart2019,Skriganov2019} for details.
 Finally, it is possible to replace finite point sets with general distributions on the sphere \cite{Bilyk2018}.
-In the Hamming space configurations that form $t$-designs do not necessarily have small discrepancy, and asymptotic bounds necessarily involve increasing the dimension $n$ (unlike the case of $S^d$ where $d$ is fixed while the size of the set $N$ increases).
-A question of interest for the Hamming space is to identify classes of codes that approach the uniform distribution, i.e., whose discrepancy approaches zero, and to quantify the rate of approach.
+In the Hamming space configurations that form $t$-designs (orthogonal arrays) do not necessarily have small discrepancy, and asymptotic bounds necessarily involve increasing the dimension $n$ (unlike the case of $S^d$ where $d$ is fixed while the size of the set $N$ increases).
+A question of interest for the Hamming space is to quantify gap to the uniform distribution for different classes of codes.
+In particular, many code families come with known bounds on the minimum or maximum distance, and this information could be useful for computing bounds on their discrepancy.
+Earlier results of this kind for energy minimization were recently obtained in \cite{BDHSS2019a}.

-{\sc Acknowledgments.} I am grateful to Maxim Skriganov for detailed comments on the first version of this paper.
-Computations were aided by the Mathematica package { \tt fastZeil} which is a part of the { \tt RISCErgoSum} bundle written by the group of Prof. Peter Paule from University of Linz, Austria \cite{RISC}.
+{\sc Acknowledgments.} I am grateful to Maxim Skriganov for detailed comments on the first version of this paper, and to Peter Boyvalenkov and Patrick Sol{\'e} for useful discussions.
+Computations were aided by the Mathematica package { \tt fastZeil} which is a part of the { \tt RISCErgoSum} bundle written by the group of Prof. Peter Paule, University of Linz, Austria \cite{RISC}.

 This research was partially supported by NSF grants CCF1618603 and CCF1814487.